PatternAgents/Beacons4Bees/README.md

 - Monocroping (single crops lack diverse food supplies)
 - Neonicotinoids and general pesticide overuse
 - Mites and parasites
-- Fungal and other Viral infections
+- Fungal, Viral, or other infections

 It is hoped that these Beacons will not only be able to help locate Beehives for marking and observation purposes, but also to begin to log the health and activity of many